arangodb-helper/arangodb-windows-libraries/README.md

 make install
 make 3rdParty

-to generate the 3rdParty-Windows directory required for ArangoDB.
+to generate the WindowsLibraries directory required for ArangoDB.